 Adding a hive is not as expensive as it might seem when you already have the equipment you need.
 The benefits of that second hive, though, are significant.

 Like any pastime or hobby, there is real value in tracking what you do.
-Indeed, with your bees as a variable that are not in your control, keeping records can be essential if any of your hives get into trouble.
+Indeed, with your bees as a variable that is not directly in your control, keeping records can be essential if any of your hives get into trouble.

 Careful tracking of everything that happens in your beehives can be an invaluable resource later.